S2-group/quatic-2024-electron-web-energy-perf-rep-pkg/README.md

 ## Data-Analysis
-The "green-analysis" directory consists of a R project for data-analysis of experiment data.
+The "green-analysis" directory consists of an R project for analyzing the experiment data.

 #### Folder structure
   - __preprocessing__